GirishaDevara/gitBasics/README.md

 ### Prefaces

-You should create project(employeemanagement) and app(details) for understanding.
+You should create project(simpleproject) and app(simpleapp) for understanding.

 here i am refering **YOUR_APP_NAME** means you should replace with your created django app name